Housing and Innovation in Revit (HIR)

 LEED Accreditation

 LEED accreditation is a green building certification program encouraging environmentally-conscious design.
 To receive LEED accreditation, building projects must satisfy prerequisites and earn points to achieve different levels of accreditation.
 Designs choose the prerequisites that best fit their project goals.
 The six categories of the LEED Checklist correspond to principles of design, construction, and maintenance.
-LEED Silver acreditation requires completion of at least two categories; LEED Gold, at least four categories; and LEED Platinum, all six categories.
+LEED Silver accreditation requires completion of at least two categories; LEED Gold, at least four categories; and LEED Platinum, all six categories.

-For the purposes of this Semester Long Design Project (SLDP), the building project will adhere to the Checklist below.
+For the purposes of this Semester Long Design Project (SLDP), the building project will adhere to the checklist below.
 All prerequisites from a category must be incorporated into the building design to count toward accreditation.
 Achievement of each prerequisite will be accomplished through drawings, cost estimates, and explanations of the design.
 There will be a few design features that cannot be shown in Revit, but they must be discussed thoroughly in the final LEED Accreditation Report to satisfy the prerequisites.

 Checklist: